v-paulj/TestTarget/windows-apps-src/files/quickstart-listing-files-and-folders.md

 > {
 >     IReadOnlyList<StorageFile> fileList = await folder.GetFilesAsync();
 >
->     // Den Monat und die Anzahl der Dateien in dieser Gruppe zu drucken.
+>     // Print the month and number of files in this group.
 >     outputText.AppendLine(folder.Name + " (" + fileList.Count + ")");
 >
 >     foreach (StorageFile file in fileList)
 >     {
->         // Den Namen der Datei drucken.
+>         // Print the name of the file.
 >         outputText.AppendLine("   " + file.Name);
 >     }
 > }